g4s/boxes/packer/mediaserver/Readme.md

 ## Service-Deployment
 It is highly recommendet to use the provided pypyr-pipeline for deployment.
 This pipeline will gather all necessary information for an KVM deployment.
 Also it's strongly recommendet to execute this pipeline (and the corresponding packer hcl-template) directly on your hypervisor.

+**Attention:** the provided ansible playbook in this repo can not simply executed outside the pypyr-pipeline.
+If you whish this, you shoud study the playbook and ensure that all env-vars are proper set.

+### Requirements

+  - git
+  - gilt
+  - a host with KVM configured
+  - packer

+### pypyr deployment (recommended)
 pypyr will split the deployment in three stages:

   1. ensure all necessary build and provision scripts are on your local host